Hi, did you drop something?

 What can you do to prevent littering and reduce the amount of plastic in the sea when out with your boat?
 Here are ten great tips to remember when at sea.

-Replace worn rope and ensure that the rope you use is in good condition.
-This prevents loss and leads to less microplastics in the sea.
+1. Replace worn rope and ensure that the rope you use is in good condition.
+This helps prevent loss and reduces the amount of microplastics that end up in the water.

-Thoroughly secure tools and equipment on board, but also when you go ashore.
+5. Properly secure fishing gear and equipment - both on board and when you go ashore.

 How do we work on marine litter?
 You can read more about this below.